Open-Industry-Project/Open-Industry-Project/README.md

 ![image](https://github.com/user-attachments/assets/381969f0-d8e4-4033-93e4-88dc77920f69)

-The Endpoint is the OPC UA protocol address which includes the IP address and port of the server.
-The Namespace is typically "1" unless otherwise specified by the OPC UA server.
+The "Endpoint" is the OPC UA protocol address which includes the IP address and port of the server.
+The "Namespace" is typically 1 unless otherwise specified by the OPC UA server.

 The communication API ([OIPComms](https://github.com/bikemurt/OIP_gdext/)) is contained within a separate GDextension plugin.
 Instructions to build and update it are located in its own repository.